-In support of Appellant's contention that it is eligible for a CMP, it provided one page of the SNAP Training Guide for Retailers.
-In this regard, the documentation provided by Appellant is not "substantial evidence" that fulfills each of the four criteria of 7 CFR § 278.6(i), demonstrating "that the firm had established and implemented an effective compliance policy and program to prevent violations."
+In support of Appellant's contention that it is eligible for a CMP, it described its compliance policy and training program and provided a two-page compliance policy.
+In this regard, the various statements made by Appellant is not "substantial evidence" that fulfills each of the four criteria of 7 CFR § 278.6(i), demonstrating "that the firm had established and implemented an effective compliance policy and program to prevent violations."
+The documents were created after review period.

 The standards of eligibility for a trafficking CMP are high.
 They require substantial proof that a compliance policy and program was established and implemented prior to the occurrence of violations.
 These standards exist to thwart attempts to falsely present compliance policies and programs that were not actually implemented prior to violations.
-As Appellant did not provide the required supporting documentation, the ROD did not assess a CMP.
+As Appellant did not provide the required supporting documentation, the ROC did not assess a CMP.
 According to the requirements stated in 7 CFR § 278.6(b)(1), § 278.6(b)(2)(ii and iii), and § 278.6(i), Appellant is not eligible for a CMP in lieu of a permanent disqualification from participation as an authorized retailer in SNAP.
-The determination by the Retailer Operations Division to deny Appellant a civil money penalty is sustained.
+The determination by the Office of Retailer Operations and Compliance to deny Appellant a civil money penalty is sustained.